 Next up was the Moto Guzzi V85TT, not a bike I liked the look of until I saw it in the flesh.
 In it’s bright red livery with yellow rear shock and black engine the V85TT looked stunning in the flesh.
 Weighing in at 207kg dry in standard guise with a lovely looking 850cc transverse V-Twin the V85TT really does make an interesting adventure bike.
 With all the kit fitted on the bike at the show the price was £15000 which takes it into the somewhat expensive end of the mid-range adventure bike spectrum.
 Once again, height was an issue, no contact with the ground for me once again and so another bike off the potential list.

-Passing by the Honda stand Dave and I made a beeline for the Monkey Bikes!
+Passing by the Honda stand we made a beeline for the Monkey Bikes!
 These great looking little machines have a huge following globally and you can see why.
 Beautifully put together, retro styling and the most amazingly comfy seat in a tiny format that just makes you smile.

 With wide tyres, high mudguards and good ground clearance